byterubpay/byterub-site/_posts/2019-10-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-10-07.md

 **\<sarang>** That was from a single node report, no?
 **\<suraeNoether>** sarang: \*shrug\* even if it was 15, or 12, safety\*12 for any safety > 1 is going to be bigger than 20, generally
 **\<sgp\_>** That's why I think looking at all reogs and using 3sd longer than normal or something like that is a more practical number
-**\<suraeNoether>** my point is: if we look at how common re-orgs are, and if we want to protect against those, we need unreasonably long lock times that risk slowing down the monero economy
+**\<suraeNoether>** my point is: if we look at how common re-orgs are, and if we want to protect against those, we need unreasonably long lock times that risk slowing down the byterub economy
 **\<sarang>** sgp\_: all observed reorgs, regardless of assumed origin (latency, high-hashpower entity, etc.)?
 **\<sgp\_>** sarang: I would need to go deeper into the numbers, but I just want to see what the numbers are without some of the outliers
 **\<Isthmus>** I've been out of the loop, so I'm not disagreeing.
 But wowza, I hadn't seen anything \*global\* greater than length 2 since we switched to CryptoNoteR